vmware-tanzu/community-edition/docs/getting-started.md

     ./install.sh
     ```

-    > This installs the tanzu-cli and puts all the plugins in their proper
+    > This installs the `tanzu` CLI and puts all the plugins in their proper
     location.

 ## Creating a Kubernetes Cluster